nestybox/sysbox/docs/user-guide/design.md

 create set-user-ID-root executables which can then be executed by non-root users on the host to gain root privileges.

-Note that this vulnerability is not specific to Nestybox system containers or shiftfs; the same attack is possible with regular Docker containers because in those the root user in the container is in fact the root user on the host, so files written by the root user in the container have `root:root` ownership on the host.
+Note that this vulnerability is not specific to system containers or shiftfs;
+the same attack is possible with regular Docker containers because in those the root user in the container is in fact the root user on the host, so files written by the root user in the container have `root:root` ownership on the host.

 To reduce the attack surface, the following security precautions are
 recommended: